lucashaley/UnityTeaching/WorkshopUnits/02_PlayingAndDebugging.md

 ## Wrap-Up

 In this unit we took a look at how Unity handles playing out game, and how we can start to debug our code for errors.
 We'll be looking a lot more into coding and debugging throughout the course.

+### Take Home 2.1: Debug.Log
+If you're ever having issues with your code, you can use `Debug.Log` to show what's going on under the hood.

 ## Further Material